M1n9X/llm_agents_devtools/README.md

 - [ArxivGPT](https://chrome.google.com/webstore/detail/arxivgpt/fbbfpcjhnnklhmncjickdipdlhoddjoh/) - A Google Chrome plug-in that helps you quickly understand the content of arXiv papers.
 - [ChatPDF](https://www.chatpdf.com/) - Chat with any PDF using the new ChatGPT API.
+- [ChatPaper](https://github.com/kaixindelele/ChatPaper) - Use ChatGPT to summarize the arXiv papers. 全流程加速科研，利用chatgpt进行论文全文总结+专业翻译+润色+审稿+审稿回复.
 - [ChemCrow](https://github.com/ur-whitelab/chemcrow-public) - An open source package for the accurate solution of reasoning-intensive chemical tasks.
 - [OpenBBTerminal](https://github.com/OpenBB-finance/OpenBBTerminal) - OpenBB is committed to build the future of investment research by focusing on an open source infrastructure accessible to everyone, everywhere.
 - [gpt-researcher](https://github.com/assafelovic/gpt-researcher) - GPT based autonomous agent that does online comprehensive research on any given topic.